A Hole in Your Heart: Is Something Missing?

 You spend money in an attempt to distract yourself from what’s causing you so much pain.
 However, it’s just a patch.
 It won’t solve your true problem.

-Many times, hurting people turn to compulsive eating or self-harm because the feeling is so unbearable they find ways to avoid the problem.
+Many times, compulsive eating, drugs, or self-harm happen because the feeling is so unbearable they find ways to avoid the problem.
+This happens because the hole is so unbearable they try to escape or run away from it through these kinds of habits and behaviors.

 Your childhood, as you already know, is a key stage in your life.
 It’s when emotional deficiencies are created that can cause problems all throughout your adult life.

-If you grew up in an unstructured family or if you parents had a dysfunctional relationship, you probably didn’t get the affection you needed.
+If you grew up in an unstructured family or if your parents had a dysfunctional relationship, or you suffered some kind of abuse are all very relevant factors in this field.

 Sometimes, you don’t even remember what happened in your childhood to cause this.
 That’s why seeing a professional can be so helpful.